ZuhairQuakes/ZuhairQuakes/README.md

 As a PhD in Geophysics, I wear multiple hats!

-I love developing machine-learning solutions for complex geospatial and geoscience problems.
+I love developing machine-learning solutions for complex problems.

-I have 2+ years of experience developing novel machine-learning solutions & providing performance data analytics for complex scientific problems for major clients from the infrastructure & energy industry.
-I have 6+ years of experience developing mathematical models and programming quantitative solutions.
+I have 3+ years of experience developing novel machine-learning solutions & providing performance data analytics for complex scientific problems for major clients from the infrastructure & energy industry.
+I have 7+ years of experience developing mathematical models and programming quantitative solutions.

 ### I specialize in:
 1. Data Science and Machine Learning